ALavault/alavault.github.io/_posts/2020-06-25-writing_tuto_1_basics.md

 *Exercice *: play an E in 1/4 over the A part.
 Feel the difference when the E is a chord tone (on C and Am) and when its not (Dm and G)

 *Where should I put my dissonances ?* At the end of the part.
+But these dissonances should be resolved afterward (not doing so can give an uneasy feeling, which can be desirable depending of the stylistic choice).

 #### 2.2.2 Musical phrases